 The first year of your financial projections should be presented on a granular, monthly basis.
 For subsequent years, annual projections will suffice.
 It is advised to have three- or five-year projections ready when you start courting investors.
-Since business plans need to be succinct, you can add yearly projections as appendices to your main business plan.
+Since your business plan needs to be succinct, you can add yearly projections as appendices to your main business plan.

 You should now know how to create financial projections for your business plan.
 In addition to creating your full projections as its own document, you will need to insert your projections into your business plan.
-In your executive summary, Insert your topline projections, that is, just your sales, gross margins, expenses, ebitda (earnings before interest, taxes, depreciation and amortization) and net income).
+In your executive summary, Insert your topline projections, that is, just your sales, gross margins, recurring expenses, EBITDA (earnings before interest, taxes, depreciation, and amortization), and net income).
 In the financial plan section of your business plan, insert your key assumptions and a little more detail than your topline projections.
-Include your full financial model in the appendix of your plan.
+Include your full financial model in the appendix of your business plan.

 How to Finish Your Business Plan in 1 Day!